vserova/book/pages/ch_app.md

     [TypeName]
     _file=AnotherName

-would put the class <span class="nctnt ncbi-class">CTypeName</span> in files with the base name `AnotherName`, whereas these two:
+would put the class `CTypeName` in files with the base name `AnotherName`, whereas these two:

     [ModuleName]
     _file=AnotherName